 It should be noted again that this does not replace an expert teacher, but allows a pupil to take responsibility for their own learning and work on their own gaps.

-In addition, once these facts have been learnt, it will be far easier for the expert teacher to teach and demonstrate (via worked examples and maths talk) how to use this information to solve more complex problems and deepen learning.
+In addition, once these facts and key words have been learnt, it will be far easier for the expert teacher to teach and demonstrate (via worked examples and maths talk) how to use this information to solve more complex problems and deepen learning.

 Assuming the key facts have been learnt, there will also be less of a burden on pupils’ working memory, making it more likely they will learn to apply those facts when solving problems.

 If our aim is teaching for mastery, then we know that each pupil will need a different amount of time to master the content.
 By providing high quality knowledge organisers, we can ensure that those pupils who need more time can use their own time productively, as well as using the teacher’s time more effectively as the key facts will already have been learnt.

 4. Knowledge organisers create opportunities for spaced retrieval practice